jurjoroa/ggpop/README.md

 ### 4.- Icons

-The package includes a set of native icons.
-The icons are stored in the `inst/figures/` directory.
-The icons are in SVG format, which is a vector format that allows for scaling without loss of quality.
+The package includes a set of native icons are optimized to generate plots fast, regardless of the sample size.
+These icons are in SVG format, which is a vector format that allows for scaling without loss of quality.
 The icons are used to represent different groups in the population chart.
 Nevertheless, the package also allows the use of `fontawesome` icons.
 The difference between these two approaches is that the native icons are optimized for size and quality, while the `fontawesome` icons are more flexible and can be easily customized, however, the plot will be slow to render, especially if the plots contains a big sample size.

 ##### 4.1.- Native Icons